misharash/misharash.github.io/index.md

 I am currently a PhD student at [Astronomy department of Harvard University](https://astronomy.fas.harvard.edu).

 I was born in Odesa, Ukraine, graduated from Physics class of [Richelieu Lyceum](http://rl.odessa.ua/index.php/uk/) there in 2015 and started college at Department of General and Applied Physics of [Moscow Insitute of Physics and Technology](https://mipt.ru/english/).
-I continued my studies at [Tel Aviv University](https://english.tau.ac.il) and earned a B.Sc. degree in Physics degree in August 2020.
+I continued my studies at [Tel Aviv University](https://english.tau.ac.il) and earned a B.Sc. degree in Physics in August 2020.

 I am also known as Mykhailo Rashkovetskyi (officially, Ukrainian) and Mikhail Mikhailovich Rashkovetskiy (Russian).